Nature and Scope

 We would be pleased to receive any questions about these matters at copyright@amdigital.co.uk.

-Redactions and data protection
+Redactions and Data Protection

 The administrators of the Mass Observation Project undertake to ensure observers' contributions are anonymous.
 A thorough and consistent redaction process, agreed in consultation with the Mass Observation Archive and with reference to legal guidelines, has therefore been followed in the creation of this digital resource.